 The second step is to set the right information to use natively Django inside PyCharm: the idea is to be able to immediately trigger the unit tests in the IDE.
-For that you need to specify the root path of Django and the path of one setting:
+For that you need to specify the root path of the Django project and the path to its settings:

 Be careful, the Django project root is the root of the repository, not the weblate sub-directory.
-About the settings, I personally use the settings\test from the repository, but you could create your own setting and set it there.
+About the settings, I personally use the settings_test from the repository, but you could create your own setting and set it there.